Show trial

 A show trial is a public trial in which the guilt or innocence of the defendant has already been determined.
+It is a type of political trial.
 The purpose of holding a show trial is to present both accusation and verdict to the public, serving as an example and a warning to other would-be dissidents or transgressors.

 Show trials tend to be retributive rather than corrective, and they are also conducted for propagandistic purposes.
 When aimed at individuals on the basis of protected classes or characteristics, show trials are examples of political persecution.

+Etymology

-The term was first recorded in 1928.
+The first known use of the term was in 1928.

 China

 After the Tiananmen Square protests of 1989, show trials were given to "rioters and counter-revolutionaries" involved in the protests and the subsequent military massacre.

 Chinese Nobel Peace Prize laureate Liu Xiaobo was given a show trial in 2009.